grafana/tempo/operations/tempo-mixin/runbook.md

 How it **works**:
 - Tempo ingesters flush blocks that have been completed to the backend
-- If flushing fails, the ingester will keep retrying
+- If flushing fails, the ingester will keep retrying until restarted
 - Blocks that have been flushed successfully will be deleted from the ingester, by default after 15m

 Failed flushes could be caused by any number of different things: ingester rollout, bad block, permissions issues, rate limiting,